 - 3.188 Evidence shows that employment in rural areas is more likely to come forward on unallocated sites, permissible under development management policies where planning permission is required at all.
 This is discussed further under Policy S6. - 3.189 Only two rural sites are considered suitable for allocation for commercial development.
 Willand Industrial Estate has been allocated in previous Local Plans, Phase 1 having been commenced within recent years.
-The remaining land is available, suitable and achievable.
+The remaining land (Phase 2) now has outline planning permission and is subject to a reserved matters application.
 Land at Scott's Quarry is the remaining undeveloped part of a previous Local Plan allocation and now has planning permission for mixed housing and commercial use.

-Parish/location Site Gross site Net site Floorspace area (ha) area (ha) (sq.m) Bampton Stone crushing works (Scott's Quarry), 0.45 0.36 355 Bampton Willand Willand Industrial Estate 2.2 9.2 2.2 5.52 8,800 22,000 Total 9,155 22,355
+Parish/location Site Gross site area (ha) Net site area (ha) Floorspace (sq.m) Bampton Stone crushing works (Scott's Quarry), Bampton 0.45 0.36 355 Willand Willand Industrial Estate 9.2 5.52 22,000 Total 22,355